csburreson/stf/docs/test-writing-guide.md

     stf.run()
 ```

-This test could be run and would be successful, provided it also had a test config.
+This test could be run and would be successful.

-Register also accepts other arguments, like `test_name` and `test_desc` which you may want to fill in:
+Register also accepts other arguments, like `test_name` and `test_desc` which you may want to fill in.

+If not provided, the framework will try to use the name of your testfile (minus the path and extension) as the `test_name` value.

+The framework will assume a test config with the same name exists here: `data/testconfig/<test_name>.json`

 ```
 stf.register(